ARBML/nmatheg/README.md

 ## Tasks

 Currently only supporting classification tasks using bidirectional GRUs.
-We are aplanning to support more complicated mechanisms like BERT fine-tuning.
+We also support more complicated mechanisms like BERT fine-tuning.

 ## Demo
 Check this [colab notebook](https://colab.research.google.com/github/ARBML/nmatheg/blob/main/demo.ipynb) for a quick demo.